vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 - There is a signature over the entire transaction (SIGHASH_ALL signature type, or "default" type for taproot), that is successfully verified against :m:`pub_{S}`

 The payout can be in any asset, as long as this is agreed on at contract setup time.
-The Sponsor will need to provide appropriate input to be able to satisfy the payout requirement.
+The sponsor will need to provide appropriate input to be able to satisfy the payout requirement.
 If the payout is in the asset of collateral, then the same collateral input that is unlocked can provide the funds for payout.